acavender/twitter-api/sections/03-accessing_api.md

 2. Open the my_keys.py file in your text editor, VS Code.

-3. Copy your four numbers (Consumer Key, Consumer Secret, Access Token Key, and Access Token Secret), replacing the `xxx` on each relevant line.
+3. Copy your four numbers (Consumer API key, Consumer API secret key, Access Token, and Access Token Secret), replacing the `xxx` on each relevant line.
 Make sure to keep the single quotes around the numbers.

 4. Save the `my_keys.py` file.

 5. Make sure you have the Tweepy library for Python installed.
 To check, type

-    ```bash
+    ```
     python
     ```